Skip to content

 Strategic policy and planning manager

-Strategic policy and planning managers lead policy development and planning activities to help inform the ways in which criminal justice activities occur.
+Strategic policy and planning managers develop and review processes which guide how the criminal justice system works.
 Strategic policy and planning managers also inform the community about changes to legislation and reform.

 data-presentation